Willyb15/Data-Science-Python/week1/day1-git_unix/intro_unix_assignment.md

 10.)
 In one command, delete `inner_directory` and all its contents.

 11.)
-Navigate back to your root directory, and delete `test_directory` using `rmdir`.
+Navigate back to your home directory, and delete `test_directory` using `rmdir`.
 Why does `rmdir` work here (**Hint**: think about what's left in `test_directory`)?